Helping Others

 Our Partnership with the Zambezi Sunrise Trust

-As a school, we came together, with families, to raise over awareness and funds.
+In 2023, as a school, we came together, with families, to raise over awareness and funds.
 Our hall was bursting with cake, raffle prizes and families, all in school to support the work of the Zambezi Sunrise Trust.
 The efforts and support of our children and families raised a staggering £573.05!
+This bough 113 much needed textbooks for Linda Community Primary School in Zambia.

 In addition, school families sponsored 44 knitted bears, donating each one to a child in Zambia.
 These Sleights' bears will make 44 children very happy!